 But for myself?
 Much, much harder.

 I don’t want to sound braggy or uppity.
-Plus, It’s hard to cast my mind back to what I even achieved last year.
-Sometimes, I feel that keeping my kids alive and staying married is all I can celebrate.
+Plus, It’s hard to cast my mind back to what I even achieved last year, beyond keeping my kids alive and staying married.
 But, it’s actually worthwhile to think about this stuff.

 So here goes.